 Following a comprehensive review of the remuneration arrangements for the Executive Directors, the Committee was satisfied that the policy and framework currently in place remain fit for purpose in supporting the Company's strategy for the next three years.
 We are proposing one amendment to the policy, the aim of which is to provide the Company with greater flexibility to incentivise the Executive Directors for truly exceptional performance, and that is to increase the maximum opportunity under the LTIP from 150% of salary to 200% of salary.
-Further details are provided on this change in the Chair's introduction on pages 104 to 107.
+Further details are provided on this change in the Chair's Statement on pages 12 and 13.